 With a focus on developing skills in contract negotiation, financial literacy, marketing and leadership, the program will pair mentees with mentors based on the goals the mentee wishes to achieve.
 Mentors commit to conducting meetings with their mentees and providing mentees with guidance and practical advice over the duration of the program to help them take their careers to the next level.

 In addition to the mentorship, the Women in Music Mentor program will deliver professional development training opportunities, for mentors and mentees.
 This will include workshops with industry professionals and leaders.

-The program is open to female, female-identifying and non-binary participants working in or aspiring to work in creative (solo artists, band members, songwriters), technical (engineers, producers, etc) and /or business roles (managers, promoters, record labels, etc) within the Australian music industry.
+The program is open to women and non-binary participants working in or aspiring to work in creative (solo artists, band members, songwriters), technical (engineers, producers, etc) and /or business roles (managers, promoters, record labels, etc) within the Australian music industry.

 We invite those of any stage in their career to apply.
 Whether you are just starting out or looking to take your career to the next level, all applications will be considered.

 First Nations people, people with disabilities, those who identify as culturally diverse and those who reside in regional Australia are strongly encouraged to apply.

 PLEASE NOTE: Previous Women In Music Mentorship mentees are unable to apply for this round or future rounds of the program.

 As a Women in Music Mentor program participant, successful applicants will be individually matched with a mentor based on the assistance the mentee is seeking to further their career.
 Each mentorship is offered for a 5-month period in which mentors and mentees must undertake a minimum of 4 x one-hour meetings, in addition, mentees will also be provided with access to professional development.

 Mentees must commit to four x 1 hour sessions with their mentor over the five month period.
 NOTE: Extensions will be NOT granted, please do NOT apply unless you can commit to four hours over five months with your mentor.